Yoast/developer/changelogs/yoast-seo-premium.md

 Release date: 2022-04-05

 Say hi to Yoast SEO Premium 18.3!
 You'll find a number of fixes and enhancements.
 We've also included more improvements to the rebuild of the AIOSEO importer, and we fixed a bug that prohibited us to display the text in the estimated reading time block in the site language.
 Happy updating!
-Read more about what's new in Yoast SEO Premium 18.3 in [https://yoa.st/release-5-4-22](our release post in English) or [https://yoa.st/release-5-4-22-spanish](our release post in Spanish)!
+Read more about what's new in Yoast SEO Premium 18.3 in [our release post in English](https://yoa.st/release-5-4-22) or [our release post in Spanish](https://yoa.st/release-5-4-22-spanish)!
 #### Bugfixes

 * Fixes a bug where the word 'minute/minutes' would be in the user language, instead of the site language, for the estimated reading time block in the frontend.